 For example, if a seller and Amazon agreed to a $20 minimum payment and the item sold for $25, the seller would receive the $20 minimum price and share the $5 additional profit with Amazon, in addition to any fees.

-The “Sold by Amazon” program resulted in prices for some products increasing when Amazon programmed its pricing algorithm to match the prices that certain external retailers offer to online consumers.
+The “Sold by Amazon” program increased prices for some products when Amazon programmed its pricing algorithm to match the prices that certain external retailers offer to online consumers.

 Amazon has faced several allegations of anticompetitive conduct globally in the past too.